 In other circumstances where an employer is interested in keeping confidential and proprietary company information private, a nondisclosure agreement may be instituted.
 Using an NDA under some of these circumstances requires a leap of faith by the employer who may not know all the individuals who are involved in the conversation.

 However, by using a binding legal document, the employer would have some recourse if confidential or proprietary company information was shared.
 The occasions for which an employer will want to use a nondisclosure agreement include:

-- Management and senior level job interviews during which confidential company information is discussed with the candidate as it is nearly impossible to hire a senior staff person without discussing highly confidential information.
+Any interviews where confidential company information is discussed with the candidate as it is nearly impossible to hire a senior staff person without discussing highly confidential information.
 Without the discussion, the employer and candidate would not be able to identify whether the candidate fits the job.

-- Situations involving stock or company purchase, due diligence, or any interaction during which confidential information is shared.
+These include any interaction during which confidential information is shared.
 During due diligence, any person who must review confidential company information is required to sign a nondisclosure agreement.
-This includes accountants, company owners, product review senior employees, and so forth.
+It includes accountants, company owners, product review senior employees, and so forth.

 Employers benefit from nondisclosure agreements because they keep these parties from sharing with competitors any proprietary knowledge, trade secrets, client or product information, strategic plans, or other information that is confidential and proprietary to the company.

 Nondisclosure agreements state that the signer cannot disclose or in any way profit from confidential company information supplied to them.